-Swab, Spit, Or Stay Home?
+Swab, Spit Or Stay Home?
 A Wide Variety Of Plans To Keep Coronavirus Off Campus

 Yousuf El-Jayyousi, a junior engineering student at the University of Missouri, wanted guidance and reassurance that it would be safe to go back to school for the fall semester.
 He tuned into a pair of online town halls organized by the university hoping to find that.